WalletWasabi/WasabiDoc/docs/FAQ/FAQ-Contribution.md

 ---

+## Who are the Wasabikas?

 ### Who is contributing to Wasabi already?
 There are many Wasabikas working with great effort and care to manifest this powerful tool of self defense.
 [Over 35 peers](https://github.com/zkSNACKs/WalletWasabi/graphs/contributors) have already contributed to the repository, and more and more supporters are joining the [dojo](/building-wasabi/Dojo.md).
 Four of the main contributors are [Ádám Ficsor](https://github.com/nopara73) [co-founder and CTO of [zkSnacks Ltd](https://zksnacks.com/), co-author of the [zero link Bitcoin fungibility framework](https://github.com/nopara73/ZeroLink)], [Lucas Ontivero](https://github.com/lontivero) [lead engineer of [zkSnacks Ltd](https://zksnacks.com/)], [Dávid Molnár](https://github.com/molnard) [[zkSnacks Ltd](https://zksnacks.com/) employee], and [Dan Walmsley](https://github.com/danwalmsley) [maintainer of [Avalonia UI Framework](https://github.com/AvaloniaUI/Avalonia)].
 For a inclusive list of all the Wasabikas, not just the code developers, please visit the [dojo](/building-wasabi/Dojo.md).

+### Who reviews and merges the pull requests?
+As the Wasabi code is libre and open source, anyone has access to review the latest contritions and browse the [open pull requests](https://github.com/zkSNACKs/WalletWasabi/pulls?q=is%3Apr+is%3Aopen+sort%3Aupdated-desc).
+The review of any Wasabika is not just deeply appreciated, but desperately needed!
+Wasabi is cutting-edge high security software, and there can never be enough eyes seeking and squashing bugs.
+Especially review by experienced C# developers are vitally important, yet even typo and grammar fixes are necessary.

+There are three developers who have the ability to merge code into master branch.
+- [Ádám Ficsor](https://github.com/nopara73) [co-founder and CTO of [zkSnacks Ltd](https://zksnacks.com/), co-author of the [zero link Bitcoin fungibility framework](https://github.com/nopara73/ZeroLink)] is the [admin](https://help.github.com/en/articles/repository-permission-levels-for-an-organization) of the [GitHub repository](https://github.com/zksnacks/walletwasabi) and has full write access to everything in it, he has the ability to merge any code that he wants.
+- [Lucas Ontivero](https://github.com/lontivero) [lead engineer of [zkSnacks Ltd](https://zksnacks.com/)] is [co-maintainer](https://help.github.com/en/articles/repository-permission-levels-for-an-organization) of the [GitHub repository](https://github.com/zksnacks/walletwasabi), he can merge a pull request, but only when both Ádám and Dávid have reviewed and acknowledged the changes.
+- [Dávid Molnár](https://github.com/molnard) is [co-maintainer](https://help.github.com/en/articles/repository-permission-levels-for-an-organization) of the [GitHub repository](https://github.com/zksnacks/walletwasabi), he can merge a pull request, but only when both Ádám and Lucas have reviewed and acknowledged the changes.

+### What is on the future roadmap of Wasabi development?
+Wasabi is far from complete, there are many Wasabikas contributing every day to make this tool of self defense even more powerful.
+Because Wasabi is libre and open source software, anyone can support the project without asking for permission.
+Thus it is relatively tricky to give a precise roadmap with what will be implemented in the near and distant future.
+You can check the [ToDo list](/building-wasabi/ToDo.md) for a somewhat up-to-date summary of the short term priorities of the next #twoweeks, and what might be implemented in the distant future.

+## How can I become a Wasabika?

 ### How can I report a bug?
 Code is speech, and can never be perfect.